The free Dada Mail mailing list software (previously known as "Mojo Mail") works well with our servers. Dada Mail is a good alternative to Mailman if:

 $MAIL_VERP_SEPARATOR = '+';

 If your mailing list has more than a few hundred addresses, you should configure Dada Mail to send messages in many small batches rather than all at once.
-This keeps the server load manageable and makes sure your Web site stays responsive.
+This keeps the server load manageable and makes sure your website stays responsive.

-The Dada Mail process that distributes the mailing can only run for a maximum of 30 minutes on our servers.
-If it runs for more than 30 minutes, our servers will think it's a "runaway process" and terminate it, and you'll have to start it again.
+The Dada Mail process that distributes the mailing can only run for a maximum of 6 hours on our servers.
+If it runs for more than 6 hours, our servers will think it's a "runaway process" and terminate it, and you'll have to start it again.

 To configure your batch timing options: